yukaitung/lgdxrobot-cloud/README.md

 ## Tech Stack

-The system is built using the .NET framework, with ASP.NET Web API for the backend and Blazor for the frontend.
+The system is built using the .NET, with ASP.NET Web API for the backend and Blazor for the frontend.

 It also utilises RabbitMQ for reliable message queuing to the worker service, Redis for robot data aggregation, and PostgreSQL for database management.